-- 2. Seasonal sales areas shall not block pedestrian walkways in a manner which reduces the width of that walkway to less than five (5) feet. - 3.
-All tents, canopies, or other temporary structures shall require review and approval by the Building Inspector. - E. Temporary Uses Not Requiring a Permit.
-The following temporary uses are exempt from the requirement of a Temporary Use Permit as specified in Section 15-3-04, provided they comply with applicable zoning district regulations and all other relevant City requirements. - 1.
-Agricultural uses, such as roadside stands for the sale of products grown on-site. - 2.
-Seasonal sales for holidays, including Christmas tree sales (limited to 90 days per calendar year). - 3.
-Special events (limited to six events per year, not exceeding 14 days each).
-It shall comply with the standards set forth in Section 121-9 of the Municipal Code. - 4.
-Construction trailers and other temporary facilities associated with ongoing construction projects on-site. - 5.
-Mobile homes or modular homes used as temporary offices during remodeling (with a one-year permit). - 6.
-Dumpsters for construction sites (minimum 10-yard capacity, must be maintained on-site). - 7.
-Garage and yard sales (limited to one sale every six months, lasting no more than three days). - 8.
-Model homes, model dwelling units, and pre-construction sales offices (with specific restrictions). - 9.
-Temporary roadside stands for the sale of agricultural products
+- 3. Construction trailers and other temporary facilities associated with ongoing construction projects on-site. - 4.
+Mobile homes or modular homes used as temporary offices during remodeling (with a one-year permit). - 5.
+Dumpsters for construction sites (minimum 10-yard capacity, must be maintained on-site). - 6.
+Garage and yard sales (limited to one sale every six months, lasting no more than three days). - 7.
+Model homes, model dwelling units, and pre-construction sales offices (with specific restrictions). - 8.
+Temporary roadside stands for the sale of agricultural products.